AlbanVIDAL/bash-ansible-dynamic-inventory-dns/README.md

   - all
     ```

-## You can list serveurs without start your playbook :
+## You can list hosts without run your playbook :

     ansible-playbook ping.yml --list-hosts